Business Analysis

 Visio

-Microsoft Visio is a diagramming tool that helps business analysts visualize processes, workflows, and system architectures, making complex information easier to understand and communicate
+We use Microsoft Visio for creating diagrams that visualize processes, workflows, and system architectures, helping teams simplify complex information and communicate it more effectively